steltenpower/PowerGists/README.md

 - Persistent identifiers and (machine-readable) conditions for visitors make something ACCESSIBLE: web address can give file
 - Common open file formats and vocabulaires make something INTEROPERABLE: file can give compatible data
 - Allowing different things with different licenses makes something REUSABLE: using input data in output data
+- For maximum effect the above should be as early as possible, without taking focus away from the primary work.
+For example: [A suggestion for FAIR filesViewing](https://github.com/steltenpower/FAIRfilesViewing)

 Accessibility:
 ==============